andreranza/statistical-methods-risk-management/README.md

 equities in the Table below between 3 January 2007 and 31 December 2009.
 As we can see in the Figure below, a strong negative trend plays out in correspondence with Bear Stearns rescue on March 14 2008 and terminates around January 20 2009.
-Table\~ quantifies the percentage price change recorded in that period summarizing the worst downturn of the US financial system since the Great Depression.
+The Table below, quantifies the percentage price change recorded in that period summarizing the worst downturn of the US financial system since the Great Depression.

 | Company                      | Sector     | Ticker |